lilisbeit/Microsoft-Movies-Project/README.md

 - Microsoft should make movies that are around 105-110 minutes long

-- Microsfot should recruit actors and directors from the "Top 30" lists provided.
-These individuals make movies that are highly rated and draw a large audience.
+- Microsoft should recruit actors and directors from the "Top 30" lists provided

 ### Further investigation: